isomerpages/moe-changkatpri/_our-experiences/Distinctive Programmes/Internationalisation Programme.md

 highlight of the programme was a vibrant cultural showcase, featuring Dikir Barat and choral singing, which celebrated the beauty of cultural diversity.
-The day concluded with an exchange of gifts and heartfelt farewells, leaving lasting memories of collaboration, learning, and friendship. &nbsp;</p>
+The day concluded with an exchange of gifts and heartfelt farewells, leaving lasting memories of collaboration, learning, and friendship.&nbsp;</p>
 <p>&nbsp;</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/OurExperiences/Internationalisation Programme/7.png">